Mountains out the hotel window, a railway main line outside the front door.

 -- The Taubman Museum of Art houses mainly contemporary American art.

 -- Youngsters will love Mill Mountain Park Zoo, where prairie dogs pose for photos.
 Some critters I saw that I'd never encountered before were tabby-size Pallas cats from central Asia, red pandas, and a fishing cat from southern Asia with webbed front feet.
 Fittingly, there's also a 16-gauge miniature train families can ride.

 -- The Roanoke Star, sitting more than 30 meters atop Mill Mountain Park, is the world's largest.
 Erected as a symbol of the progressive spirit of Roanoke, "star city of the south," it's illuminated at night.

 GOOD TO GO

 Roanoke is on Interstate 81 near the Blue Ridge Parkway.
 Toronto is roughly 13 hours away by road.
 For tourist information, contact the Roanoke Valley Convention & Visitors Bureau at 1-800-635-5535 or visitroanokeva.com.

 Locals flock to the Roanoker, established in 1941, particularly for breakfast.
 Their hot biscuits were mentioned on NBC's The Today Show the morning we ate there.
 This being the South, gravy on your biscuits is almost obligatory.
-I chanced a spoonful of the Roanoker's, which has chunks of sausage.
+I sampled a spoonful of the Roanoker's recipe, which has chunks of sausage.
 Spoon bread and peanut soup are two of the Hotel Roanoke's nods to Virginia cuisine.
 Restaurants locals recommended: Blue 5, Isaacs, and Cafe Asia.
 Details are available on Google.
-Roanoke Rail House, a local brewery, makes an amber ale rivalling big-name brands in taste.
+Roanoke Rail House, a local brewery, makes an amber ale that rivals some big-name brands in taste.